Waynehfut/Waynehfut/index.md

 - Participate

-1. From January 2016 to now, National Natural Science Foundation of China, Research on cloud service recommendation method based on dynamic trust modeling in social network environment, 71571058;
+1. From January 2019 to now, National Natural Science Foundation of China, Research on the panoramic intelligent decision-making method based on multi-mode cross-border fusion in intelligent medical situation, 91846107
-2. From January 2019 to now, National Natural Science Foundation of China, Research on the panoramic intelligent decision-making method based on multi-mode cross-border fusion in intelligent medical situation, 91846107
+2. From January 2016 to 2021, National Natural Science Foundation of China, Research on cloud service recommendation method based on dynamic trust modeling in social network environment, 71571058;
-3. From June 2016 to now, Anhui Provincial Science and Technology Major Project, intelligent minimally invasive diagnosis and treatment and training system based on hybrid cloud platform, 16030801121;
+3. From June 2016 to 2019, Anhui Provincial Science and Technology Major Project, intelligent minimally invasive diagnosis and treatment and training system based on hybrid cloud platform, 16030801121;
-4. From July 2017 to now, Anhui Provincial Science and Technology Major Project, research and integration demonstration of medical minimally invasive multidisciplinary service platform based on artificial intelligence, 17030801001;
+4. From July 2017 to 2020, Anhui Provincial Science and Technology Major Project, research and integration demonstration of medical minimally invasive multidisciplinary service platform based on artificial intelligence, 17030801001;

 ## Award